SketchUp

 Active frames - it shows currently rendering frames.
 When a frame finishes, it is moved to the second section Done frames.
 If you select any frame in the Done frames list, you can then access the render output process log in the bottom section called Process results.

-When you’re in the Progress Panel and right-click on any of the currently rendering frames in the “Active frames” section, you can access the real-time render log from our nodes.
+When you’re in the Progress Panel and right click on any of the currently rendering frames in the “Active frames” section, you can access the real-time render log from our nodes.

 Please keep in mind that if a job has finished rendering, the frames list in the “Active frames” section will be empty because all frames are already rendered and the list is moved to “Done frames”.

-8. Download and review frames
+Download and review frames

-If you prefer more control over what to download and when, you can also download your frames manually.
-To do that, just turn off auto download switch in renderBeamer settings and go to the “downloads” tab.
+If you prefer more control over what to download and when you can also download your frames manually.
+To do that, just turn off the auto download switch in renderBeamer settings and go to the “downloads” tab.
 Next, select the desired render output using a checkbox, and click the download button.

 Once files for the selected job are listed, just roll down the list and select the files you’d like to download using checkboxes.
 Next, use the same download button.

-9. Purchase credits
+Purchase credits

-When you use up all your trial credits, you’ll need to charge your account to continue using the service.
+You’ll need to charge your account to continue using the service once all trial credits are used up.
 Please note that when your balance goes below $0, you won’t be able to download rendered frames or start new render jobs.
-You can make payments in the Billing panel in Web Manager.
-We accept debit cards, credit cards, PayPal and DotPay payments.

 If your rendering needs are high or you plan to render regularly, please make sure to check out our volume discounts.

-10. Contact us anytime
+Contact us anytime

 You can talk to the GarageFarm.NET’s tech team any time of the day, any day of the week.
 We’re here to help you get started, answer your questions, and assist you in any way.
 Don’t hesitate to give us a shout.